AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/log-time.md

 To log time on a work item from the Home area:

+1. Home
+1. Try the Home area
-1. In the `Work List` area, select the item where you want to log time.
+1. In the **Work List** area, select the item where you want to log time.
-1. In the right panel, click `Log Time`.
+1. In the right panel, click **Log Time**.

-1. In the `Enter Hours` drop-down menu, select the appropriate hour type.
+1. In the **Enter Hours** drop-down menu, select the appropriate hour type.
    Hour types are available depending on what has been defined at the system, project, and user levels, as described in [Define hour types and availability for timesheets](../../timesheets/create-and-manage-timesheets/define-hour-types-and-availability.md).
-1. (Conditional) If your Workfront administrator has enabled the `Assign job roles to hour entries manually` setting, select a job role from the drop-down menu.
+1. (Conditional) If your Workfront administrator has enabled the **Assign job roles to hour entries manually** setting, select a job role from the drop-down menu.
 The role specified when you are assigned to the work item displays by default.
 If you are not assigned a role on the object, your Primary Role displays as the default.
 For more information on this setting, see the article [Configure timesheet and hour preferences](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).
-1. Specify the time you want to log, then click `Log Time`.
+1. Specify the time you want to log, then click **Log Time**.

 ### Project, task, or issue